Fat wedge filtrations and decomposition of polyhedral products: Golodness and fat wedge filtrations

 \section{Golodness and fat wedge filtrations}

-In this section, we study a relation between the Golodness of a simplicial complex $K$ and the triviality of the fat wedge filtration of $\RZ_K$.
+In this section, we study a relation between the Golodness of a simplicial complex $K$ and the triviality of the fat wedge filtrations of $\RZ_K$ and $\Z_K$.
 We first recall the definition of the Golodness of simplicial complexes.
 Let $\Bbbk$ be a commutative ring.
 Recall that the Stanley-Reisner ring of a simplicial complex $K$ over $\Bbbk$ is defined by

 where $\mathcal{I}_K$ is the ideal generated by monomials $v_{i_1}\cdots v_{i_k}$ for $\{i_1,\ldots,i_k\}\not\in K$.
-As is well-known, Stanley-Reisner rings have been a constant source of interest in algebra and combinatorics, and have been producing a variety of results and applications.
+As is well known, Stanley-Reisner rings have been a constant source of interest in algebra and combinatorics, and have been producing a variety of results and applications.
 See \cite{S} for general structures of Stanley-Reisner rings.
-A formal definition of the Golodness of $K$ over $\Bbbk$ is given in terms of the Poincar\'e series of $\Bbbk[K]$ and its cohomology \cite{G}, but we define the Golodness in a more accessible form.
+The Golodness of $K$ over $\Bbbk$ is formally defined by the equality between certain formal power series involving the Poincar\'e series of $\Bbbk[K]$ and its cohomology \cite{G}, where there is always a non-strict inequality between these formal power series.
+We here give an equivalent condition to the Golodness here as the definition of the Golodness, where the equivalence was proved by Golod \cite{G}.
 We consider one of the most important derived algebras of the Stanley-Reisner ring $\Bbbk[K]$

 where the product structure is induced from the Koszul resolution of $\Bbbk$ over $\Bbbk[v_1,\ldots,v_m]$.

 \begin{definition} A simplicial complex $K$ is called Golod over $\Bbbk$ if all products and (higher) Massey products in $\mathrm{Tor}_{\Bbbk[v_1,\ldots,v_m]}^*(\Bbbk[K],\Bbbk)$ vanish. \end{definition}